mjordan/islandora_bagger/README.md

 ```
 serialize: tgz
-output_dir: /my/alternative/output/path
+bag-info: Contact-Email: admin@example.com | Custom-Tag: Some value.
+plugins: AddBasicTags | AddMedia | AddFedoraTurtle
 ```

+`bag-info`,`drupal_basic_auth`,`drupal_media_tags`, `plugins`, and `post_bag_scripts` are pipe-separated lists.
+For `bag-info`, each member of the list is a tag:value pair (separated by a colon).
+The other list options takes a pipe-separated list of values.

-If the option's key exists in the file, that option will be updated with the new value.
-If the option's key doesn't exist in the file, it will be added.
+If the option's key exists in the configuration file, that option will be updated with the new value.
+If the option's key doesn't exist in the configuration file, it will be added.
+The only exception is `bag-info`: for this option, its values provided in the Context Reaction will be merged with any existing values from the configuration file.

 ## Modifying the Islandora Bagger configuration from other modules